-After designing books over the years I have settled upon a few favorites for the interior design of a book.
+After designing books over the years I have settled upon a few favourites for the interior design of a book.
 A few factors I look out for are:

 This is better than using a number of different type faces which will lead to inconsistency.
 It’s best to use just one or two font family’s but vary the font weight and style when needed.